LucasSantiag/scala-s3-odd-grouping/README.md

 ### *VigilGeneralDataEngineerApp.executeWithDataFrameAPI @ 32*:
 ![alt text](dag-df.png)
-- This approach executes in one Stage, so there are no shuffling
+- This approach executes in one Stage
 - And executes with all optimization of Catalyst
 - Processed in 0.9 seconds on my local machine*